raspberrypilearning/tree-life-simulator/en/step_7.md

 --- /task ---

+The **Natural Disaster** sprite has 3 costumes (Drought, Forest Fire and Tornado) as forests can be hit by many types of natural disaster.
+Add code so that the simulation has multiple disaster types.

 --- task ---

-Click on the Costumes tab.
-The **Natural Disaster** sprite has 3 costumes (Drought, Forest Fire and Tornado) as forests can be hit by many types of natural disaster.
-Click back to the Code tab and add a `hide`{:class="block3looks"} block when it reaches the bottom of the screen followed by a `next costume`{:class="block3looks"} block so that the simulation has multiple disaster types.
+ Click on the Costumes tab to view the costumes.
+Click back to the Code tab and add a `hide`{:class="block3looks"} block when it reaches the bottom of the screen followed by a `next costume`{:class="block3looks"} block.

 ![image of the Natural Disaster sprite](images/natural-disaster-sprite.png)